BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 construction, architectural, and engineering related expert designations, the Richford, New York Construction Expert Directory provides a wide spectrum of trial support and consulting services to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides construction claims investigation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings national experience and local capabilities to Richford and the surrounding areas.
+Leveraging from more than 4500 general contracting and design related expert designations, the Richford, New York Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides building related litigation support and expert witness services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Employing in house resources which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings specialized expertise and local capabilities to the Richford region.

 Construction Expert Witness News & Info